mhbashari/awesome-persian-nlp-ir/README.md

 ### Named Entity Recognition
   - [ArmanPersoNERCorpus](https://github.com/HaniehP/PersianNER) - The dataset includes 250,015 tokens and 7,682 Persian sentences in total.
 It is available in 3 folds to be used in turn as training and test sets.
 Each file contains one token, along with its manually annotated named-entity tag, per line.
 Each sentence is separated with a newline.
 The NER tags are in IOB format.
+  - [FarsiYar PersianNER](https://github.com/Text-Mining/Persian-NER) - The dataset includes about 25,000,000 tokens and about 1,000,000 Persian sentences in total based on [Persian Wikipedia Corpus](https://github.com/Text-Mining/Persian-Wikipedia-Corpus).
+The NER tags are in IOB format.
+More than 1000 volunteers contributed tag improvements to this dataset via web panel or android app.
+They release updated tags every two weeks.

 ### Dependency Parsing
   - [Persian Syntactic Dependency Treebank](http://dadegan.ir/catalog/perdt) - This treebank is supplied for free noncommercial use.
 For commercial uses feel free to contact us.
 The number of annotated sentences is 29,982 sentences including samples from almost all verbs of the Persian valency lexicon.